-The digital financial account platform, based in Beijing, said in a statement today that its revenue in the three months through June was $152.4 million, down 58% year-over-year.
-Net income was $25 million, or 11 cents per diluted ordinary share, a drop of 87% from a year ago.
+The digital financial account platform based in Beijing, said revenue its revenue in three months through June was $152.4 million, down 58% year-over-year, in its statement.
+Net income was $25 million or $12.79 per share.

 “We will continue to invest and acquire licensed financial institutions to diversify our portfolio of services and create synergies,” Sun said in a statement on Friday.

-“It is another step in our strategy to develop stronger relationships with financial institutions and will expand our ecosystem deeper into the consumer finance sector," Sun said in a statement at the time.
+“It is another step in our strategy to develop stronger relationships with financial institutions and will expand our ecosystem deeper into the consumer finance sector," Sun said in a separate statement yesterday.

-9F completed its initial public offering at Times Square in August, raising $84.6 million for 8.9 million of its American depositary shares offered at $9.50 apiece.
-Since then, shares in the company have traded between $9.41 and $14.88 per ADS.
+9F completed its initial public offering at Time Square in August, where it raised $84.6 million for 8.9 million American depositary shares.